mkarner07/mkarner07.github.io/_posts/2026/2026-02-26-Finding-Stability-Before-Speed.md

 date: 2026-02-26
 excerpt_separator: "<!--more-->"
 categories:
+  - Leadership as a System
   - Book Summary
-  - Management and Leadership

 tags:
-  - Leadership
-  - Management and Leadership
+  - Leadership as a System
   - Books

 ---